WhiteRails/lattice/docs/lattice-whitepaper.md

 ## 2. Why a New Network?

-White Protocol can exist over the normal internet.
+Lattice Protocol can exist over the normal internet.
 But long term, high-impact autonomous agents should operate through a separate network layer.

 Why?